psydack/uimgui/README.md

 - a cool list of what left to do and improvements with table if possible
 - description about this repo
 - procedural renderer
-- remove collections
+- remove COLLECTIONS package
 - more samples
-- input system
+- make themes
 - editor drawers
+- when using fxaa on rendering the text turns to blurred
+- make unit tests
+- IMGUI_FEATURE_FREETYPE

 ## Thanks to
 Original repo https://github.com/realgamessoftware/dear-imgui-unity